 Since spearfishing scams like these are very real, costing real companies real money, CMIT Solutions recommends these steps to avoid them:

 1) If you receive an email regarding a wire transfer or a large sum of money, be suspicious.
 For companies that conduct numerous wire transfers during the normal course of day-to-day operations, you are a much easier mark than a firm that never transfers funds in this manner.
 Unfortunately, scammers are smart enough to target the right kind of companies first.

 2) If you believe you’ve received a spearfishing email, DON’T RESPOND and call your IT provider immediately.
 Responding will “set the hook” so to speak and only invite more communication from the scammers.
 Contacting someone well-versed in these types of scams can also allow the false domain to be traced and possibly shut down.

-3) Check email header, subject lines, and body copy meticulously for small errors.
-Again, you can’t do this with every single email — but any message that involves financials or the transfer of funds should be reviewed for minor spelling errors, extra characters, or naming discrepancies.
+3) Check the email header, subject lines, and body copy meticulously for small errors.
+Again, you can’t do this with every single email—but any message that involves financials or the transfer of funds should be reviewed for minor spelling errors, extra characters, or naming discrepancies.

-4) Do not open any email or attachment from any sender you don’t recognize.
+4) Do not open any emails or attachments from any sender you don’t recognize.
 Last year’s CryptoLocker virus spread primarily through malicious PDFs, audio files, and other attachments that computer users unwittingly clicked on.
 If you don’t know the sender and aren’t expecting a file, don’t click on it!

-Online schemes will never end — even if spearfishing disappears tomorrow, something new will emerge to take its place.
-But awareness and vigilance can make the different — along with a trusted IT partner deploying the right solutions to keep your business safe.
+Online schemes will never end—even if spearfishing disappears tomorrow, something new will emerge to take its place.
+But awareness and vigilance can make the difference—along with a trusted IT partner deploying the right solutions to keep your business safe.
 Contact CMIT Solutions today to find out how we protect our clients and their employees.